- 1 The Top Kayaks for Kids 2019

 - √ Stability – If you’re child is new to the world of paddling, you’ll want to find the most stable boat you can.
 If your child’s first experience on the water is full of tipping over and falling in the water, it’s highly likely that they won’t want to get back into the boat after a while.

 - As previously mentioned, most kayaks for children already favor stability over anything else.
 When you start researching, look at how wide the boat is.
 The wider, the more stability.
+Recreational kayaks tend to be wider and more stable than touring kayaks, so they’d be a good choice for beginners.
 Some kayaks also feature specific design features that increase overall stability.

 - √ Portability – Kayaks can be large and difficult to transport, especially for children.
 Most boats made for children are smaller than their adult counterparts and weigh much less as a result.
 However, try to find an option that goes the extra mile in helping your kids carry the boat to and from the water.

 - The best kayaks for kids feature easy-to-hold handles and are 20-30 pounds.
+Carry handles equal easy transport, helping simplify you and your family hauling all your gear around.
 Inflatable kayaks are the best in this field.
 They can be deflated and stored in a handy carrying bag, which makes it extremely easy for you and your kids.
 However, some inflatable kayaks can be too heavy, so be sure to check the weight of the boat before you buy.

 - √ Safety – when they’re out on the water for the first time, you’ll want to make sure your kids are safe.
 Kayaks for kids should include safety features that will help you and your child feel more comfortable during their paddling sessions.